 In order to give effect to the strategic interventions as identified above, it is important that dedicated implementation plans be developed in respect of each of the projects.
 The implementation plans will look specifically at the detail, including what, who, how, by when, and the resources required for each project.
-The financial implications will also be met by budgetary allocations in municipal budgets, and in cases where the municipality may not be able to meet such budget requirements, an indication of which government department of organisation will provide for the finances.
+The financial implications will also be met by budgetary allocations in municipal budgets, and in cases where the Municipality may not be able to meet such budget requirements, an indication of which government department of organisation will provide for the finances.

-vi) Challenges Ito Economic Development
+vi) Challenges: Economic Development

-There are a few challenges in terms of Local Economic Development in Cederberg, which are listed below:
+There are challenges in terms of LED in Cederberg, which are listed below: